Free Virtual Event:

-Trauma and General Surgery
+Trauma & General Surgery

 Descriptions below give general descriptions of why a surgery might be necessary, what the surgery will entail, and normal recovery times.
 Note that these descriptions are only for general reference and may not be relevant to your particular case.
 Please consult with your surgeon about your specific surgical plan and any special circumstances.